chasinalts/comet-scanner-template-wizard/.trae/rules/project_rules.md

 IMPORT SYNTAX VALIDATION

-For React hooks: ALWAYS use import React, { useEffect, useState } from 'react' NEVER suggest import { React, useEffect } from 'react' (incorrect) For utility modules without default exports: Use import * as moduleName from './module' For modules with default exports: Use import moduleName from './module'
+For React hooks: ALWAYS use import React, { useEffect, useState } from '../utils/react-imports' (or appropriate relative path to utils/react-imports)
+NEVER suggest import { React, useEffect } from 'react' (incorrect) For utility modules without default exports: Use import * as moduleName from './module' For modules with default exports: Use import moduleName from './module'